theclub-forum/theclub/README.md

-# theclub
+# THECLUB

-Building the trust layer for the AI internet.
+The trust layer for the AI era.

+Early nodes are now forming.